bobdadada/cavag/docs/mirror.md

 #### 3. Mirror ## TO DO

-This module is not mainly for designing optical systems, so we only define simple lens classes.
+This module is not mainly for designing optical systems, so we only define simple mirror classes.

 Following classes are defined in the module:

 ----

-**ThickLens**: `class ThickLens(misc.Position)`

-A class for thick lens.
-For thick lenses, the left focal length is not equal to the right focal length.
-Almost all attributes cannot be assigned by `self.attr = value`.
+**Mirror**: `class Mirror(RTL, misc.Position)`

+A class for a thin mirror.
+In cavity-related applications, thin lens or `zero` aberration approximation can give good experimental results.
+Therefore, we only consider the effect of focal length $f$ of a mirror.
 The attributes are defined as follows:

 - <font color="red">name</font> - The name of instances or classes.
-The default is *ThickLens*, which can be modified as required.
+The default is *Mirror*, which can be modified as required.
 - <font color="red">property_set</font> - A dict-like object contains all the properties necessary for the class.
 It is an instance of `_utils.PropertySet` and is initialized in `self.__init__`.
 It should not be artificially modified at runtime.
 If the value of any property is `None` when used, it will cause a `_utils.PropertyLost` exception.
-- <font color="red">d</font> - $d$, Lens thickness, cannot be assigned directly.
-- <font color="red">fl</font> - $f_l$, left focal distance, cannot be assigned directly.
-- <font color="red">fr</font> - $f_r$, left focal distance, cannot be assigned directly.
+- <font color="red">f</font> - $f$, focal distance, cannot be assigned directly.
 - <font color="red">position</font> - The position of the mirror, provided by `misc.Position`.

 The methods are defined as follows: